ashirshah7/ENGO645-Group-Project-Traffic-Incident-Analysis/README.md

 This project is a course requirement for **ENGO 645 – Spatial Databases and Data Mining**.

 ## 📝 Project Description:
-**Predicting Traffic Incident Hotspots Using Spatial and Temporal Analysis**
+**Spatiotemporal Analysis & Hotspot Detection of Traffic Incidents in Calgary (2017–2024)**

 This project focuses on analyzing and predicting traffic incidents in the City of Calgary using spatial and temporal data mining techniques.
-Traffic disruptions—caused by signal failures, hazardous road conditions, stalled vehicles, or collisions—pose major challenges to urban safety and mobility.

 ## 🧠 Objectives:
 Using publicly available traffic incident data, we aim to:
-- 📊 Explore temporal patterns (peak hours, weekdays vs. weekends, seasonal trends).
+- Analyze temporal trends
+- Classify incident severity
-- 🗺️ Identify geospatial hotspots using clustering algorithms like **DBSCAN**.
+- Identify spatial hotspots using clustering and KDE
-- 📈 Build a machine learning regression model to predict the frequency of incidents based on spatial and temporal features.
+- Predict where and when incidents are likely to occur using classification and count-based models

 The results of this project will help reveal **when and where** traffic incidents are most likely to occur, providing actionable insights for traffic planners, emergency responders, and city decision-makers.